pyvisa/pyvisa-py/docs/source/compliance.rst

         Raises
         ------
         ValueError
-            If command_bytes is empty of the wrong type or longer than 128 bytes.
+            If command_bytes is empty, of the wrong type, or longer than 128 bytes.
         Vxi11DocmdError
             If the server returns a nonzero VXI-11 error code.
         """